Wylhelm/MemoRise/user_guide.md

 2. Click the "Delete" button next to the memory.
 3. Confirm the deletion when prompted.

+## Chatting with Memories

+1. Click on "Chat with Memories" in the navigation bar.
+2. Enter your question or prompt in the chat input.
+3. The AI will respond based on your stored memories.

+## Analyzing Memories

+1. Click on "Analytics" in the navigation bar.
+2. View sentiment trends over time.
+3. Explore insights such as top entities, common themes, and key phrases.

 ## Exporting Memories

 1. Click on "Export Memories" in the navigation bar.